 Swiss diplomats play a key role

-In this tense situation, the Swiss diplomats found themselves in a key position: since 1961 Switzerland represented the U. S. interests in communist Cuba – and does so until today (dodis.ch/15005).
+In this tense situation, the Swiss diplomats found themselves in a key position: since 1961 (and until the year 2015) Switzerland represented the U. S. interests in communist Cuba (dodis.ch/15005).
 In fact, the U. S. asked the Swiss ambassador in Havanna, Emil Stadelhofer, for an intervention with the Prime Minister of Cuba, Fidel Castro.
 The crisis was eventually solved through direct contacts between Washington and Moscow.
 Stadelhofer, however, organized the repatriation of the body of Rudolf Anderson (dodis.ch/30382).
 The pilot of a spy plane of the U. S. Air Force that was shot down while flying over Cuba was the only casualty of a crises, which nearly turned into a nuclear war 50 years ago.

 Valuable testimonies to the East-West conflict